Quick Navigation

 3. Luxury Vinyl Flooring

-Best Flooring forHot & Humid Climates
+Best Flooring for Hot Humid Climate

-3. Wood Flooring
+2. Wood Flooring

 Even though solid hardwood generally warps and shifts in excess humidity, certain wood species can withstand moisture better than others.
-American Beech, Hickory and Western Australian Mahogany are some of the best wood flooring for a humid climate because they are structurally stable and can resist the pressures of moisture.
+American Beech, Hickory and Western Australian Mahogany are some of the best wood flooring options for a humid climate because they are structurally stable and can resist the pressures of moisture.
 You can also invest in engineered hardwood that’s easy to maintain and durable, even after coming into contact with water.

-Schedule an Appointment With 50 Floor
+Schedule an Appointment With 50Floor

-If you need help finding the right flooring for your specific climate, contact our professionals at 50 Floor.
-We bring floor samples to your home during our scheduled appointment so you can feel them for yourself and see how they accommodate your comfort needs.
-For more information about our products and services, you can call us at 1-800-50-FLOOR.
+If you need help finding the right flooring for your specific climate, contact a flooring consultant at 50Floor.
+We understand how flooring materials respond to all types of weather, plus we can help you select the best options that meet your lifestyle and budget requirements.
+We bring floor samples to your home during a scheduled appointment so that you can feel them for yourself and see how they accommodate your comfort needs.